 Tooth and Gum Disease

 As you age, expect to deal with gingivitis, periodontitis, and regular old tooth decay.
+While dental treatment is always an option, it can be expensive.
 The best prevention is simply to take care of your teeth.
 Brush your teeth regularly and visit a dentist regularly.

 Functional disabilities, loss of balance, slower reflexes, poor coordination, they don’t usually stem from a single condition, but from a host of issues.
 Loss of muscle strength, hearing and vision loss, even diabetes and heart disease can make dizziness, falls and accidents more likely.
+People with such conditions often have limited mobility and need to invest in technology and equipment such as wheelchairs, mobility scooters and stairlifts to get around.
 Overall health can help to offset some of the factors that play into functional disabilities.

-Aging can be frightening.
+Ageing can be frightening.
 Whether you’re turning forty or you’re turning eighty.
-But, with prevention, nutrition, and exercise, it’s possible to offset some of the effects of aging in order to maintain a healthy, active lifestyle for decades to come.
+But, with prevention, nutrition, and exercise, it’s possible to offset some of the effects of ageing in order to maintain a healthy, active lifestyle for decades to come.
 A little bit of proper care goes a long way.